HarshNagra/todo-app-springboot-react/README.md

 The databse will be created with the start of the application.
 No set up required.
 Please note - It is an In-Memory Database.
 Therefore, the new updated and created data will be lost once the application is stopped.

+The database can be accessed at `http://localhost:8080/h2-console`

+JDBC URL: jdbc:h2:mem:testdb

 In-Memory DB
 H2 Hibernate